dvinay/Spring-crash-course/Readme.md

 		- @Qualifier

 - autowiring using "ByType"
-	- based on bean type, container will inject the bean automatically [ref](https://github.com/dvinay/Spring-crash-course/commit/41fec3e3cb5bb37e370360a79f2ba86076e6cbd4)
+	- based on bean class type, container will inject the bean automatically [ref](https://github.com/dvinay/Spring-crash-course/commit/41fec3e3cb5bb37e370360a79f2ba86076e6cbd4)
 	- if your configuration xml contains multiple objects of same class type, then spring will generate the NoUniqueBeanDefinitionException.
 	- if spring doesn't find the proper object type, then it inject null